InternetumM/AsyncNet/README.md

 	ProtocolFrameDefragmenterFactory = _ => lazyFactory.Value
 });
 ```
-`MyDefragmentationStrategy` expects that the four byte integer is present at the beginning of each frame.
+`MyDefragmentationStrategy` expects that a four byte integer is present at the beginning of each frame.
 This integer is a value that determines the entire frame length - which is four bytes for frame header (integer length) plus a payload length (your message length).
 With this strategy it is possible to send and receive frames of any size, but it is recommended that your frames aren't too big.

 #### Message codec
 Remeber that you have to "encode" (prepend your message with it's length plus the length of the integer) any outgoing messages and "decode" (skip the frame header - four byte integer) any incoming frames to get your message.
 This simple class here will do the job: